 Now, on the flip side, there are some things about building a remote team that makes building a great company harder.

 You have to work harder to build a great culture that your team loves being a part of.

 You have to be more self-driven since your time is usually more flexible and it’s easier to slip into bad habits.

 You have to make sure you still find ways to build personal connections with your team members so they’re not just a person doing a task… but a person that’s part of the mission that your company is on.

 How does the Carrot team look?

-At Carrot, we have 3 full-time team members that work here out of our headquarters in Roseburg, Oregon.
-Another 3 full-time team members in other cities throughout Oregon.
-A full-time team member in North Carolina.
-And finally, a handful of amazing independent contractors that are doing amazing work with our full-time team.
+At Carrot, we have a small staff of full-time team members that work here out of our headquarters in Roseburg, Oregon.
+Another set of of full-time team members are in other cities throughout Oregon.
+Then the rest of our company is all over the United States, working remote.
+Utah, California, North Carolina, you name it.

 So what tools do we use the most that we couldn’t live without?